Buying a safe pram or stroller: tips

 - Put the brakes on whenever you stop, even on a flat surface, so that a wriggling child can’t get the wheels rolling again.

 - Park your pram or stroller parallel to roads or railway tracks so it can’t roll into danger.

 - Ask someone to help when you’re lifting your pram or stroller onto buses, trains and trams.
 Hold the handles yourself, and ask the other person to hold the foot of the pram or stroller.
 When you’re getting off, it’s safer if another person can go ahead of you and grab the foot of the pram first.

 Physical activity is vital to your child’s healthy growth and development.
 Aim to balance any time your child spends in a pram or stroller with plenty of tummy time and other physical activity.

 Injuries from prams and strollers

 Many children need hospital treatment every year for an injury related to a pram or stroller.

 Tipping over is the most common cause of pram-related injuries.
-Even the sturdiest pram can be in danger of tipping over if you hook heavy bags over the handles.
+Even the sturdiest stroller or pram can be in danger of tipping over if you hook bags over the handles.